 Fourthly the current availability of utilities criterion is conveniently short-sighted.
 It should really address the availability of road service corridors and public utilities in 2023 when the hospital is actually scheduled to open.
 Both Council and local developers are amenable to addressing these needs in the timeframe of the hospital development and this aspect should be reconsidered.

-Fifthly and finally the Minister has defended his final site choice decision as an economic one “… additional infrastructure costs (of other sites) would significantly impact on the budget available to build clinical space.”
+And finally the Minister has defended his final site choice decision as an economic one “… additional infrastructure costs (of other sites) would significantly impact on the budget available to build clinical space.”
 (Hon.
 Brad Hazzard media release 16-07-18).
-This is an extraordinary budget lock-in given there IS no adopted budget in the current financial year, no agreed purchase price for the land, no geotechnical reports on site-specific building costs, no exploration of cost-sharing for public utility provision and no building size or clinical service scope actually adopted.
+This is an extraordinary budget lock-in given there was no adopted budget in the 2018/19 financial year, no agreed purchase price for the land at the time, no geotechnical reports on site-specific building costs, no exploration of cost-sharing for public utility provision and no building size or clinical service scope actually adopted.
 In the absence of any comparative pricing, these grounds for exclusion are facile and absurd.

-Based on the above, the Relocate Team strongly believe the entire site selection process was fundamentally flawed and should be revisited.
+Based on the above, the Relocate group continue to believe the entire site selection process was fundamentally flawed.

 When did they Really Decide?